 The Office of Housing and Residence Life supports the academic success and personal growth of our students through safe, comfortable, affordable, and diverse living and learning communities.

-Our living-learning communities provide a supportive environment as you make the transition from high school to college.
-We also strive to provide a great value as well as a great place to live, study, and grow by including many services in your housing and dining contract.
+Our living-learning communities provide a supportive environment as students make the transition from high school to college.
+We also strive to provide a great value as well as a great place to live, study, and grow by including many services in the housing and dining contract.

 To help guide our work with students, we follow the four guiding statements below, along with our learning outcomes: